NicolasPetton/seq.el/README.md

   may be one of the following symbols: `vector`, `list` or `string`.

+- `seq-mapcat` function sequence &optional type
+   This function returns the result of applying `seq-concatenate` to the result of applying `function` to each element of `sequence`.
+The result is a sequence of type `type`, or a list if `type` is nil.

+-  `seq-partition` sequence n
+   This function returns a list of the elements of `sequence` grouped into sub-sequences of length `n`.
+The last sequence may contain less elements than `n`.  `n` must be an integer.
+If `n` is a negative integer or 0, nil is returned.

+- `seq-group-by` function sequence
+   This function separates the elements of `sequence` into an alist whose keys are the result of applying `function` to each element of `sequence`.
+Keys are compared using `equal`.

 - `seq-doseq` (var seq [result]) body...
   This macro is like `dolist`, except that `seq` can be a list, vector or string.